Howl's Moving Castle (novel): Other characters

-Major themes
+Major themes and genre

-Howl's Moving Castle explores several themes, including: destiny, youth, courage and love.
+Howl's Moving Castle explores several themes, such as destiny, youth, courage and love.
 The first two are central to Sophie's progression.
 Early on, her perceived notion of destiny makes her believe that she is doomed to fail because she is the eldest of three sisters.
 This is in contrast to Howl, who sees himself as the master of his own fate, unafraid of what society thinks of him or what their conventions demand.
 Sophie's self-perceived failure is reflected in the Witch of the Waste's spell, which causes her outward appearance to become old and dull.

+New Mythology

+Many scholars have referred to Howl's Moving Castle as New Mythology.
+New Mythology is largely defined by the emergence of a new heroic archetype that transcends old cultural contexts and confronts them with modern ideals.
+Proponents of classifying Howl's Moving Castle as New Mythology present Sophie Hatter as one such heroine who follows this archetype.
+While Howl's Moving Castle builds on its predecessor myths such as Cupid and Psyche, Cinderella, Bluebeard, and Beauty and the Beast, it often subverts many of the tropes within them.
+For example, in the first few lines of the novel, Jones situates Sophie's position in mythology as being born the eldest of three and doomed to "fail first".
+This contrasts with the sisters of Cupid and Psyche, Cinderella, and Beauty and the Beast, where the youngest prevails in each tale.
+An additional characteristic of New Mythology that is also present in Howl's Moving Castle is its proximity to the real world.
+Jones often depicts this by using feelings of heterotopia as a feature within her stories.
+One such example is the door in the castle that opens to what is eventually recognized as Wales.
+This allows characters within the story to view our world from an outsiders perspective.